Our Lady of Perpetual Help: The Philippines

-Our Lady of Perpetual Help is widely venerated by Filipino Catholics and Overseas Filipino communities.
-A German copy of the icon is venerated in the National Shrine of Our Mother of Perpetual Help in Baclaran, Parañaque City, Metro Manila – the country's centre of devotion to the icon.
+Our Lady of Perpetual Help is widely venerated by Filipino Catholics and overseas Filipino communities.
+A German copy of the icon is venerated in the National Shrine of Our Mother of Perpetual Help in Baclaran, Parañaque City, Metro Manila—the country's centre of devotion to the icon.
 Since 1958, the Church has been authorized to remain open 24 hours a day.
-Pope John Paul II once offered a Catholic Mass at the shrine as cardinal, and later prayed before the icon during his first pastoral visit to the country in February 1981.
+Cardinal Karol Józef Wojtyła offered a Catholic Mass at the shrine in February 1973 and later visited the country again as Pope John Paul II on 17 February 1981.

 The veneration of this icon is culturally unique to Philippine religiosity due to the absolute fact that all Catholic churches and petite chapels in the Philippines have a replica of the icon, often enshrined in a side altar.
 Similar to the archetype of the Last Supper in a Filipino dining room, this enshrinement has been a culture phenomenon unique to all Filipino Catholic shrines and churches, even sometimes caricatured as a cultural satire.
 The areas enshrined in this icon are either found in the foyer entrance of a church, a side altar or a freestanding chapel in a larger sized church.
 Copies of the icon can also be found in countless houses, businesses, and even public utility vehicles.

 Every Wednesday, many congregations hold services where they publicly recite the rosary and the icon's associated novena, along with a priest delivering Benediction and celebrating a votive Mass in its honor.
 Devotees today still use the same Novena booklet first published by Irish Redemptorists, who introduced the icon and its devotion to the Philippines in the early 1900s.
 The Filipino Diaspora continue keeping the Wednesday Novena, holding novena services in their respective parishes overseas.

-In Saint John the Baptist Parish, Garcia Hernandez, Bohol, the feast of the image is held on April 27 instead of the usual liturgical date.
-The 48 sub-chapels in the parish participate in the annual feast, while every 27th month has each chapel's respective congregations holding a procession of the icon.
+In Saint John the Baptist Church, Garcia Hernandez, Bohol, the feast of the image is held on 27 April instead of the usual liturgical date.
+The 48 sub-chapels in the parish participate in the annual feast, while every 27th of the month has each chapel's respective congregations holding a procession of the icon.
 This form of devotion began in 1923 when two missionary priests, a Dutchman named Thomas and a German named Jorge, brought the icon to the town.
 The original icon can still be seen in a chapel of the parish; its reverse bears a Latin inscription attesting to its dedication.

-In the Nueva Ecija province, Our Lady of Perpetual Help is widely venerated.
-Yearly, a first-class relic is exposed to the faithful from June 18 until June 27.
+Singapore

+The center of devotion to Our Mother of Perpetual Help is the Church of Saint Alphonsus, known locally as the Novena Church due to popular services that take place every Saturday.
+Beginning in 1949, pilgrims have been coming each week to give praise to the Mother of God and every week there are many prayers of petition and prayers of thanksgiving received.
+Each week, the Redemptorists offer six novena prayer services—five in English and one in Mandarin.